vippsas/vipps-developers/vipps-getting-started.md

 * Vipps Developer Portal URL: https://apitest-portal.vipps.no/
 * A username that looks like this: username@**testapivipps**.no
 * A default password.

+Please note that WooCommerce customers do not get access to the test environment, just production.

 ## Production environment: Orange